Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Deformation retraction on positive -reach

 \section{Deformation retraction on positive $\mu$-reach}

 The positive reach condition is critical for the nerve theorem on the restricted \v{C}ech complex.
-And it is not easily generalized to the positive $\mu$-reach condition.
+However, it is not easily generalized to the positive $\mu$-reach condition.
 Instead, we find a positive reach set that approximates the positive $\mu$-reach set.
+And to show their homotopy equivalence, we discover the topological relation between the positive $\mu$-reach set and its offset.